roman01la/impact-node/README.md

 ## Usage

-### Initialize project
+### Create project

-`impact-node init /absolute/path/to/impact/dir`
+`impact-node create:project {path to impact dir}`

-This will copy ImpactJS core into current directory and initialize project, thus you can keep ImpactJS somewhere on your disk.
+This will copy ImpactJS core into current directory and bootstrap a project, thus you can keep ImpactJS somewhere on your disk.

+### Create entity

+`impact-node create:entity {name}`

+This will create a new entity file with basic setup.

 ### Run development server